erwaller/sinesaw/README.md

 Sinesaw plays audio through through a single scriptProcessor audio node - the audio output is a pure function of the song state and the current time.
-This single function is called for each sample of audio.
+This single function is called for every sample of audio.

 Sinesaw uses React.js for the user interface, and the Cursor library for immutable data modeling..
 Song state is kept in a single object shared between the ui and the audio processing code.

-The advantages of using immutable data is that React can quickly diff the objects to determine what has changed and allows us to re-render only the absolute minimum number of ui elements when data changes.
+The advantage of using immutable data is that React can quickly diff the objects to determine what has changed, so that we can always render the ui from the top, while still updating only the absolute minimum number of ui elements when data changes.

-We cam use this same method to easily track changes and keep state in sync between multiple threads doing audio processing, multiple concurrent clients, and a persistent document on the server.
+We can use this same method to easily identify changes and keep state in sync between multiple threads doing audio processing, multiple concurrent clients, and a persistent document on the server.